awslabs/damo/USAGE.md

-This document describes detailed usage of `damo`.
-The tool provides a subcommands based interface.
-Every subcommand provides -h option, which provides the minimal usage of it.
-Currently, the tool supports two subcommands, record and report.
+This document describes the detailed usage of `damo`.

-Below example commands assume you set $PATH to point tools/damon/ of the development tree for brevity.
-It is not mandatory for use of damo, though.

 Prerequisites